 - 1. Research and Statistics

 - 2. Theory and Practice in Social-Organizational Psychology

 - 3. Integrative Experiences

-- 4. Breadth Requirement
+- 4. Breadth Requirement (courses beyond those offered by program faculty but within TC)

 - 5. Elective courses

 - 6. Dissertation Advisement

-Students take 29-31+ required courses for a total of 75-79+ points.
-Variable-point courses should be taken for the minimum rather than the maximum number of points in order to have both the required number of points and the desired distribution of courses.
+Students take 29-31+ required courses for a total of 75-79+ credits.
+Variable-credit courses should be taken for the minimum rather than the maximum number of credits in order to have both the required number of credits and the desired distribution of courses.